THE STORY OF A LIFE SPENT IN THE SERVICE OF HUMANITY

 HELPING SOCIETY THERAPEUTICALLY

-In 1979 I opened my own in-depth psychological consulting practice and in 1982 founded “Life School” a centre for adult education. and created my own company called “Kairos Studien Verlag AG” which created teaching and learning materials for adult education.
-Due to my unquenchable thirst for knowledge, I visited the Managing director of the clinics, Dr. Walser for personal moderation and guided control analysis.
-These three years were of immense value to me personally as the knowledge I gained about humanity that is mostly overlooked today.
+In 1979 he opened his own in-depth psychological consulting practice and in 1982 founded “Life School” a centre for adult education. and created his own company called “Kairos Studien Verlag AG” which created teaching and learning materials for adult education.
+Due to his unquenchable thirst for knowledge, he visited the Managing director of the clinics, Dr. Walser for personal moderation and guided control analysis.
+These three years were of immense personal value as the knowledge he gained about humanity is mostly overlooked today.

-Over the years in my consultancy in Zurich I was privileged to have the opportunity to assist many clients who searched for my help though a variety of techniques including:
+Over the years in my consultancy in Zurich he was privileged to have the opportunity to assist many clients who searched for his help though a variety of techniques including:

 • Group Therapy in psychotherapy, and psychoanalysis